xaiassetmanagement/tradingenv/README.md

     max_short=-1.,            # the maximum short position is 100% of the portfolio. calendar='NYSE',          # Use the NYSE calendar to schedule trading days.
 )

-# OpenAI/gym protocol.
-Run an episode in the environment.
-# env can be passed to RL agents of ray/rllib, stable-baselines3 or ElegantRL for training.
-obs = env.reset()
-done = False
-while not done:
-    action = env.action_space.sample()
-    obs, reward, done, info = env.step(action)
 ```

 # Example - Backtesting